 ^Cagain!

-That ^C there is where we hit control-cC.
-You may or may not see “again!” printed after the ^C, depending on where the code was in the loop when it received the signal to halt.
+The symbol ^C represents where you pressed ctrl-C. You may or may not see the word again! printed after the ^C, depending on where the code was in the loop when it received the halt signal.

 Fortunately, Rust provides another, more reliable way to break out of a loop.
-We can place the break keyword within the loop to tell the program when to stop executing the loop.
-Recall that we did this in the guessing game in Chapter 2 to exit the program when the user won the game by guessing the number correctly.
+You can place the break keyword within the loop to tell the program when to stop executing the loop.
+Recall that we did this in the guessing game in Chapter 2 to exit the program when the user won the game by guessing the correct number.

-Conditional Loops With while
+Conditional Loops with while

-It’s often useful for a program to have a condition that can be evaluated within a loop.
+It’s often useful for a program to evaluate a condition within a loop.
 While the condition is true, the loop runs.
-When the condition ceases to be true, we call break, stopping the loop.
-This could be implemented with a combination of loop, if, else, and break; you could try that now in a program, if you’d like.
+When the condition ceases to be true, you call break, stopping the loop.
+This loop type could be implemented using a combination of loop, if, else, and break; you could try that now in a program, if you’d like.

-But this pattern is so common that Rust has a more efficient language construct for it, called a while loop.
-Here’s an example using while: this program loops three times, counting down each time.
-Finally, after the loop, it prints another message, then exits:
+However, this pattern is so common that Rust has a more efficient language construct for it, and it’s called a while loop.
+The following example uses while: the program loops three times, counting down each time.
+Then, after the loop, it prints another message and exits:

 Filename: src/main.rs